JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

 <anchor name="transferAcceleration"/>

-You can enable transfer acceleration for uploads and downloads.
+You can enable transfer acceleration for uploads and downloads if the following requirements are met:
-There are some requirements that you need to remember if you want to use it:

 * Transfer acceleration can only be enabled together with **virtual host addressing**.
 It does not work with path-style requests.
 * You need to enable transfer acceleration on your S3 bucket.